jaimetur/PhotoMigrator/help/1-command-line-interface.md

               Skip processing files with GPTH Tool.
               CAUTION: This option is NOT RECOMMENDED because this is the Core of the Google Photos Takeout Process.
 Use this flag only for testing purposses.
+-gSkipPrep; --google-skip-preprocess
+              Skip Pre-process Google Takeout to 1.Clean Takeout Folder, 2.Fix MP4/Live Picture associations and 3.Fix Truncated filenames/extensions.
+              This Pre-process is very important for a high accuracy on the Output, but if you have already done this Pre-Processing before, and you are not using the flag '-gmtf,-- google-move-takeout-folder' then you can skip this Pre-Processing.
 -gpthInfo ; --show-gpth-info = [true,false]
               Enable or disable Info messages during GPTH Processing. (default: True).
 -gpthError; --show-gpth-errors = [true,false]